-To assist with the computation of the paths millions of rays of light, optical engineers use specialized software to design and simulate optical systems.
+To assist with the computation of the paths of millions of light rays, optical engineers use specialized software to design and simulate optical systems.
 Zemax is the most popular optical design software and the one I prefer.
 It includes many built-in functions and objects but sometimes more specific objects are required.
-Zemax therefore allows the use of user written custom Dlls.
+Zemax therefore allows user written custom Dlls.
 These objects can be used for faster raytracing and optimization.

-Custom Dll based on Bezier curves for optimize and design freeform rectangle cross-section lightpipes:
+Custom DLL based on Bezier curves to optimize and design freeform rectangle cross-section lightpipes

-Custom Dll based on Bezier curves for optimize and design freeform elliptical cross-section lightpipes:
+Custom DLL based on Bezier curves tp optimize and design freeform elliptical cross-section lightpipes

-Custom Dll based on Bezier curves and create TIR lens:
+Custom DLL based on Bezier curves and the resulting TIR lens

-Custom Dll based on Bezier curves, whih are thin sheet, it is used for optimize and design reflectors:
+Custom DLL based on Bezier curves: a thin sheet used to optimize and design reflectors

 Custom DLL based on Bezier curves to create easily optimized freeform surface lens